SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-01-need-for-speed.md

 [Sant&eacute; Publique France](https://www.data.gouv.fr/fr/datasets/taux-dincidence-de-lepidemie-de-covid-19/).
 Things really haven't gotten much better for the French elderly, as you can see.
-The US is probably similar, but we don't have organized ways to make the data available with each state and sometimes county being a separate fiefdom.
+The US is probably similar, but we don't have organized ways to make the data available with each state (and sometimes county!) being a separate fiefdom.

 If you find yourself in the 20-something demographic and are for some reason reading this blog (Why?!
 Please tell me in the comments, because I'm really curious about you!), I have a message for you from your elders.

 We elders understand that you need to hang with your friends, and sometimes get a little rowdy.
 It's a time-of-life thing.
 We did it too, long ago.
 So honest, we understand your need and are prepared to be reasonably sympathetic.
-But: please hold off on the wild parties until we all get vaccinated, ok?
+But please: hold off on the wild parties until we all get vaccinated, ok?
-Because these are Granny Murder Parties, and your grammas don't wanna die.
+Because those are Granny Murder Parties, and your grammas don't wanna die.
 ("Morituri&hellip; nolumus mori", in the immortal words of the regrettably mortal [Terry Pratchett](https://en.wikipedia.org/wiki/Terry_Pratchett).)